 I had some unanswered questions also.
 Do I have to add limit switches before motors will move?
-What about homing cycle?
-Turned out that I can just configure that there is no limit switches.
-Also homing cycle is not needed.
+What about the homing cycle?
+Turned out that I can just configure that there are no limit switches.
+Also, a homing cycle is not needed.
 Nothing at all.
 Everything runs smoothly without configuring beforehand.
 See config lines $20, $21 and $22.
 Zeroes mean that these features are turned off by default config.

 Default GRBL v0.9 settings with Arduino CNC shield version 3.0

 Default settings Arduino had were following.
-I don’t know – are they same for all installations or not.
+I don’t know – are these same for all installations or not.
 Anyway, here is my printout of settings for reference.

 $0=10 (step pulse, usec)